Warning! This page contains graphic descriptions and death scene photos.

 Documented suicidal strangulations show that multiple ligatures with multiple knots are "not uncommon."
 Use of personal items as ligatures is a hallmark of suicidal strangulation, as seen in Yarmolenko's case.
 These and other possible findings in suicidal strangulation are cited in Part 2 of this report.

 Given that it would be unlikely for attackers to take time to entangle Yarmolenko's legs in brush after she became unconscious and that Yarmolenko's hand was grasping brush rooted to the ground where she lay - indicating she was still alive when she came to her final resting spot - it seems logical that she could have pushed her own legs into the brush.
-As described in Part 3 of this report, the ligatures created extreme discomfort during a reenactment of the suicide theory of Yarmolenko's death.
 It is possible that Yarmolenko may have thrashed around on the ground prior to becoming unconscious or that her feet may have slipped into the brush while trying to walk back down into the river, as actually happened to the actress during one take of the reenactment.

 Autopsy Question #4: Lack of Supporting Injuries for Defining the Death as a Homicide

 When someone has died by ligature strangulation, the extent of other injuries is helpful when determining whether the death was caused by homicide or suicide.
 In suicide, the ligatures must of course be intact when found and the hands unrestrained.
-The hyoid bone is rarely broken in suicide; it is almost always broken in homicide.
+The hyoid bone in the neck is rarely broken in suicide.
 Hemmorhaghing in the neck and damage to structures of the neck are common in homicidal strangulation.
 Yarmolenko's hyoid bone was intact, and her body showed few other injuries.
 Yarmolenko did have a rectangular-shaped patch of redness on her right thigh which could have been caused by impact with the steering wheel or other part of the car during the crash.
 Injuries other than to the neck area in suicide are sometimes related to previous suicide attempts, which in Yarmolenko's case could have been the car crash and drowning attempts.

 Defense attorney Brent Ratchford cross-examined Dr. Nguyen during Carver's trial, bringing out the lack of supporting injuries which would normally be expected for a homicide and the possibility that brush in the area could have caused the small scrape on Yarmolenko's finger.